-- 1. Select carriers on the list, in order of seniority on a rotating basis, to work on the relief day. - If the need still exists, the Employer will accept volunteers from regular carriers not on the list before requiring regular carriers not on the list to work the relief day.
-Such requirement will be by juniority. - 3.
-A regular rural carrier will not be required to work if the carrier has at least one day of annual leave (including an approved X day) or sick leave adjacent to the relief day. - B. On the day the regular carrier works the relief day, the assigned leave replacement may be required to work any route in the delivery unit consistent with the provisions of this Agreement.
-Administrative errors in the assignment of work to regular carriers on relief days will not result in monetary remedies. - C. The Employer is not required to work any regular carrier on a relief day if it would cause the carrier to exceed the hours of the annual guarantee or fifty-six (56) actual hours within one (1) week.
+- Select carriers on the list, in order of seniority on a rotating basis, to work on the relief day. - If the need still exists, the Employer will accept volunteers from regular carriers not on the list before requiring regular carriers not on the list to work the relief day.
+Such requirement will be by juniority. - A regular rural carrier will not be required to work if the carrier has at least one day of annual leave (including an approved X day) or sick leave adjacent to the relief day. - B. On the day the regular carrier works the relief day, the assigned leave replacement may be required to work any route in the delivery unit consistent with the provisions of this Agreement.
+Administrative errors in the assignment of work to regular carriers on relief days will not result in monetary remedies. - C. The Employer is not required to work any regular carrier on a relief day if the assigned primary leave replacement is in the first two pay periods of assignment in the office or it would cause the carrier to exceed the hours of the annual guarantee or fifty-six (56) actual hours within one (1) week.